-Aidan is a scholar of higher education.
-His research work sits between educational sociology and study of political philosophy.
-He is undertaking a PhD with Flinders, in which he focusses on students’ identity and being in higher education.
+Aidan is a scholar of cultural studies, sociology and higher education and political philosophy.
+He is completing a PhD with Flinders, in which he has focussed on students’ identity and reactions to higher education.
 Aidan’s PhD is titled ‘Student Activism in Higher Education: the possibility and politics of students’ role in hegemonic university change’.
 This political work focusses on, through empirical ethnographic work, student activism, student identity, hegemony, power, protest and partnership at Flinders University.
 It draws on historical and contemporary context to provide a rich analysis of power and politics.

 Aidan is experienced in researching primary, secondary and tertiary education.
 He has worked in roles that include: use of research data for policy development, application and visualisation; applying qualitative research methods to emergent education practices; application of sociological research methods and diverse qualitative methodological frameworks and tools.
 He has also worked in the evaluation of school and university teaching practice as a data analyst.